-- The social side.
+- Social side, fun.

-- Relaxed, open and comfortable atmosphere.
+- Relaxed, open atmosphere, comfortable.

 - Trust.

 - Solidarity.

-- Inclusive, safe women centred space.
+- Inclusive, safe women-centred space.

 - Relationships.

 "[...] people turn up and keep turning up because they're getting something out of it for themselves as well.
 And people enjoy it, people have a good time.
 Sometimes we talk about difficult subjects and sometimes the conversations are challenging, but they are rewarding for people and it can be really good fun."